 FLINT D. MITCHELL, Ph.D., is CDL’s vice president.
 Flint has more than 20 years of combined health and education experience in the nonprofit, public, and private sectors.
 Prior to joining the CDL team, he was a program officer at the Greater New Orleans Foundation (GNOF) where he led programmatic work in the areas of health, education, and child and youth development.
 In 2017, Flint completed a 3-year W.K.
 Kellogg Foundation (WKKF) Community Leadership Network (CLN) Fellowship.
 The fellowship targeted individuals who could be transformative social change agents in their communities so that vulnerable children and their families could achieve optimal health and well-being, academic achievement, and financial security.
 Throughout the fellowship experience, Flint immersed himself into the study of the WKKF embedded approach of racial equity and healing as well as other concepts including facilitation, systems thinking, storytelling, and strategic communications.
 In addition to the WKKF CLN Fellowship, in 2009, Flint completed a fellowship with the Oak Ridge Institute for Science Education at the Centers for Disease Control and Prevention where he provided research and technical assistance support within the Division of Partnerships and Strategic Alliances, National Center for Health Marketing.
 Flint is an Adjunct Assistant Professor in the Undergraduate Studies program at Tulane University in the School of Public Health and Tropical Medicine where he teaches Public Health Program Implementation and Management.
 In his leisure time, he enjoys exercising, traveling, and spending time with family and friends.

-CINDY PHILLIPS is CDL’s business manager.
+CINDY PHILLIPS is CDL’s director of business operations.
 Cindy oversees CDL’s accounting and risk management issues.
 Cindy brings extensive non-profit financial management experience to CDL, having previously worked for the Volunteers of America, managing multi-million dollar budgets with various program delivery models.
 Cindy holds a Bachelor of Science degree in Finance and a Bachelor of Science degree in Accounting from the University of New Orleans.

 LAUREN RICHARDSON is CDL’s graphic designer.
 She designs and prints all training and promotional materials, including all materials for the Plain Talk about Literacy and Learning Institute.
 Lauren graduated from Louisiana State University College of Art and Design in 2008 with a Bachelor of Fine Arts with a concentration in graphic design.
 In her spare time, she enjoys creating original oil and acrylic paintings that showcase all that New Orleans has to offer.